Types

 Treatment may include:

 • Medicines.
 You may take these by mouth (oral) or as a rectal suppository or enema.
 Some medicines are given by injection.
-They can lessen swelling and ease symptoms.
+They can reduce swelling and ease symptoms.

 • Changes in your diet.
 Some foods can make symptoms worse.
 Common triggers are milk, coffee, alcohol, and fried foods.
-Talk with your healthcare provider to develop a healthy diet plan.
+Talk with your doctor to develop a healthy diet plan.

 • Surgery.
 In some cases, you may need surgery to remove a damaged part of the colon.